-Section 845.EXHIBIT A Instructions for Completing the Laboratory-Based Report of Childhood Lead Poisoning
+Section 845.APPENDIX A.EXHIBIT A Instructions for Completing the Laboratory-Based Report of Childhood Lead Poisoning

 The Childhood Lead Poisoning Report form shall be completed for all blood lead test results on all persons 15 years of age and younger.
-Each laboratory in Illinois certified by the Department to conduct a blood lead analysis is required to complete the Childhood Lead Poisoning Report form, unless the laboratory is reporting to the Department using the electronic reporting system.
+Each laboratory in Illinois certified by the Illinois Department of Public Health to conduct a blood lead analysis is required to complete the Childhood Lead Poisoning Report form, unless the laboratory is reporting to the Illinois Department of Public Health using the electronic reporting system.